ProdigyErrorCodes/ProdigyErrorCodes/index.md

 - This used to happen when someone tried to open the HTML Elements or Javascript console (doesn't happen anymore)

+<h2 align = "left">Error code 500</h2>

+- Happens when you use the <a href = "https://prodigy-dashboard.hostedposted.com/">Prodigy Dashboard<a> and sign into an account with pending email confirmation.
+- <a href = "https://gist.github.com/afkvido/427547dc6fd9ae860cd962a5be520059">How to fix this error</a>

 <h5 align = "center"> <i> <a href = "https://github.com/Prodigy-Hacking/ProdigyMathGameHacking">This repository supports PMGH</a> </i> </h5>